Skip to content

 Excise tax UAE 2026 — who must register and the cost

-Excise goods, the 100% and 50% rates, who has to register, the monthly return and record-keeping.
+Excise goods, the 100% rates and the sweetened-drink tiers, who has to register, the return cycle and record-keeping.
 The plain-English starting point.

 Read more